Mahaveeryar

-Mahaveeryar is a 2022 Indian Malayalam-language fantasy comedy film, scripted and directed by Abrid Shine.
-Produced by Pauly Jr. Pictures and Indian Movie Makers, based on a short story written by the writer M. Mukundan.
-Starring Nivin Pauly, Asif Ali, Shanvi Srivastava, Lal and Siddique in lead roles.
-The film released on 21 July 2022.
+Mahaveeryar is a 2022 Indian Malayalam-language fantasy drama film written and directed by Abrid Shine, based on a short story by M. Mukundan.
+It was produced by Pauly Jr. Pictures and Indian Movie Makers.
+The film stars Nivin Pauly, Asif Ali, Shanvi Srivastava, Lal, and Siddique.

-Premise
+Mahaveeryar was released in theatres on 21 July 2022.

+Plot

 The film focuses on justice for a woman by time-travel to a court in the 21st century through the 18th-century lens.
 The proceedings are snowballed by a time-traveling monk named Apoornnananda Swamikal.
-The film intertwines through a funny situation the monk created to set the stage for his case of interest.
+The film opens with a funny situation the monk created to set the stage for his case of interest.